Vectorized/ERC721A-Docs/docs/tips.md

 \* Appriximately O(1) for ERC721A.
 See [Design](design.md).

-ERC1155 requires the use of centralized indexing services to emulate ERC721 functionality off-chain.
+ERC1155 requires centralized indexing services to emulate ERC721-like functionality off-chain.

 ## Other Implementations